ciresdem/cudem/docs/grits.md

 **Grits** is the elevation grid processing and filtering engine within the CUDEM software suite.
 It provides a standardized framework for manipulating raster datasets, allowing users to clean artifacts, smooth noise, blend overlapping datasets, and enforce hydrological or morphological constraints.

-Designed to handle massive datasets, Grits operates on a chunk-by-chunk basis (tiling), ensuring that operations on multi-gigabyte DEMs do not exceed system memory.
+Designed to handle massive datasets, `grits` can operate on a chunk-by-chunk basis (tiling), ensuring that operations on multi-gigabyte DEMs do not exceed system memory.

 ## Summary